matpiwowarski/matpiwowarski/README.md

 I love leading development teams, helping people grow and succeed.

-I work at Euvic as a technical team leader.

 I like taking part in hackathons and creating something original, useful and sometimes funny.

 ## 🚀 Main Tech Skills: